 Got Cabin Fever?
-Here’s How to Spend More Time Outside This Winter
+Here’s How to Spend Time Outside This Winter

-In the age of COVID-19, many of us are trying to spend as much time as possible outdoors, even as the weather gets colder.
+In the age of COVID-19, many of us are trying to spend time outside, even as the weather gets colder.
 However, if you find that it’s hard to keep coming up with outdoor activities to do in the winter months, you’re not alone.

 To that end, we’ve brought you five ways that you can spend more time outside this winter.
 Read them over so that you have a better idea of what you can do to keep yourself and your family busy in the colder months.